In this episode, Byron and Daphne talk about consciousness, personalized medicine, and transfer learning.

 You had data sets with a few hundred, and a few thousand images was considered large, and you couldn’t do much machine learning on that because when you think about the variation of a standard category… Like, a wedding banquet that ranges from photos of a roomful of people milling around to someone cutting a wedding cake.

 And so the variability there is extremely large, and if all you have is twenty images of a wedding banquet, you’re not going to get very far training on that.
-Now, the data is still as noisy—and arguably even noisier when you download it from Google Images or Flickr or such—but here’s enough of it that you get to explore a sufficient part of the space for a machine learning algorithm.
-So that you can—not counteract the noise, but simply accommodate it as a variability in your models.
+Now, the data is still as noisy—and arguably even noisier when you download it from Google Images or Flickr or such—but there’s enough of it that you get to explore a sufficient part of the space for a machine learning algorithm.
+So that you can, not counteract the noise, but simply accommodate it as a variability in your models.

-If we get enough data on the medical side, the hope is that we’ll be able to get to a similar place where, yes, the variability will remain… But if you have enough of the ethnic diversity, and enough of the people’s lifestyle, and so on, all represented in your data set, then that will allow us to address the variability.
+If we get enough data on the medical side, the hope is that we’ll be able to get to a similar place where, yes, the variability will remain, but if you have enough of the ethnic diversity, and enough of the people’s lifestyle, and so on, all represented in your data set, then that will allow us to address the variability.
 But that requires a major data collection effort, and I think we have not done a very good job as a society of making that a priority to collect, consolidate, and to some extent clean medical data so that we can learn from it.

 The UK, for instance, has a project that I think is really exciting.
 It’s the UK Biobank project.
-It’s 500,000 people that were genotyped, densely-phenotyped, their records are tied to the UK National Health Service… So you have ongoing outcome data for them.
+It’s 500,000 people that were genotyped, densely-phenotyped, and their records are tied to the UK National Health Service; so you have ongoing outcome data for them.
 It’s still not perfect.
 It doesn’t tell you what they eat every day, but they asked them that in the initial survey, so you get at least some visibility into that.
 I think it’s an incredibly exciting project, and we should have more of those.

 They don’t necessarily have to use the exact same technique that the UK Biobank is using, but if we have medical data for millions of people, we will be able to learn a lot more.
 Now we all understand there are serious privacy issues there, and we have to be really thoughtful about how to do this.